 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Medulloblastoma is a cancerous tumor of your central nervous system (CNS).
-It forms in the posterior fossa region of your brain, in an area called the cerebellum.
+It forms in the cerebellum, an area near the back of your brain.

 Advertisement